meribold/dotfiles/README.md

 *   Clone this repository to `~/dotfiles`.
 *   Cherry-pick the configuration for programs you're interested in by giving Make their names.
-The makefile doesn't replace most conflicting files; you need to remove or move them manually first.
+The makefile doesn't replace most conflicting files.
+Remove or move them manually.
 For example:

     ```bash
     mv ~/.vim ~/.vim.backup